kaptinlin/queue/readme.md

 # Golang Queue Processing Library

 This library offers a robust and flexible solution for managing and processing queued jobs in Go applications.
-Built on top of the [Asynq](https://github.com/hibiken/asynq) task processing library, which uses Redis for storage, it provides advanced features like custom error handling, retries, priority queues, rate limiting, and job retention.
+Built on top of the [Asynq](https://github.com/hibiken/asynq) task processing library, which uses Redis for storage, it provides advanced features like automatic error logging, custom error handling, retries, priority queues, rate limiting, and job retention.
 Whether you're building a simple task runner or a complex distributed system, this library is designed to meet your needs with efficiency and ease.
 It also supports the setup of multiple workers across different machines, allowing for scalable and distributed job processing.

 ## Getting Started

 ### Installation

-Ensure your Go environment is ready (requires Go version 1.21.4 or higher), then install the library:
+Ensure your Go environment is ready (requires Go version 1.25 or higher), then install the library:

 ```bash
 go get -u github.com/kaptinlin/queue